fleer/fastapi-server-template/README.md

 Install [pre-commit](https://pre-commit.com) and initialize the tool via `pre-commit install`.
 All hooks can be manually executed via `pre-commit run --all-files`.

+### Alembic

+The database is managed via [alembic](https://alembic.sqlalchemy.org/en/latest/index.html).
+Thus, all changes that have to be made to the database tables have to be managed via this tool in order to have a consistent history.
+While applying changes to the database tables, alembic stores information in the `alembic_version` table.

 ### Python Semantic Release

 [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/latest/index.html) is utilized to automatically bump the version on each commit based on [semantic versioning](https://semver.org/spec/v2.0.0.html) conventions.